tuofeichen/MAV-Project/README.md

 `util` contains some setup files and documentations (need rename, update and clean up')

-`px4_ws`is the workspace that contains all the ROS packages we implemented on the Odroid.
-Specifically the ros packages are briefly described as below:
+`px4_ws`is the workspace that contains all the ROS packages we implemented on the ODROID.
+Note that we use a Pixhawk flight controller for our low level control and we modified their Firmware to suit our need.
+Here's the Firmware repo. https://github.com/tuofeichen/Firmware

 ### Documentation
 The master thesis can be found here.